Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Learn Goal Representations?

-The previous sections reviewed several approaches to learn goal embeddings and reward functions.
-To represent collections of goals, one also needs to represent the support of the goal distribution, which embeddings correspond to valid goals and which do not.
-Most approaches consider a pre-defined, bounded goal space in which any point is a valid goal (e.g. target positions within the boundaries of a maze, target block positions within the gripper's reach) \citep{andrychowicz2017hindsight,nair2017overcoming,plappert2018multi,curious,li2019towards,lanier2019curiosity,ding_imitation_2019,schaul2015universal}.
-However, not all approaches assume pre-defined goal spaces.
-Some approaches use the set of previously experienced representations to form the support of the goal distribution \citep{veeriah2018many,akakzia2020decstr,ecoffet2020first}.
-In \citet{goalgan}, a Generative Adversarial Network (\gan) is trained on past representations of states ($\varphi(s)$) to model a distribution of goals and thus its support.
-In the same vein, approaches handling image-based goals usually train a generative model of image states based on Variational Auto-Encoders (\vae) to model goal distributions and support \citep{nair2018visual,pong2019skew,nair2020contextual}.
-In both cases, valid goals are the one generated by the generative model.
-We saw that the support of valid goals can be pre-defined, a simple set of past representations or approximated by a generative model trained on these.
-In all cases, the agent can only sample goals \textit{within} the convex hull of previously encountered goals (in representation space).
-We say that goals are \textit{within} training distribution.
-This drastically limits exploration and the discovery of new behaviors.
 Children, on the other hand, can imagine creative goals.
-Pursuing these goals is thought to be the main driver of exploratory play in children \citep{chu2020exploratory}.
+Pursuing these goals is thought to be the main driver of exploratory play in children \shortcite{chu2020exploratory}.
 This is made possible by the compositionality of language, where sentences can easily be combined to generate new ones.
-The \imagine algorithm leverages the creative power of language to generate such \textit{out-of-distribution} goals \citep{imagine}.
+The \imagine algorithm leverages the creative power of language to generate such \textit{out-of-distribution} goals \shortcite{imagine}.
 The support of valid goals is extended to any combination of language-based goals experienced during training.
 They show that this mechanism augments the generalization and exploration abilities of learning agents.

 In Section~\ref{sec:survey_generation}, we discuss how agents can learn to adapt the goal sampling distribution to maximize the learning progress of the agent.